Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, BMW Z4 offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Porsche offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Porsche outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+No mistake, whatever you decide here, but I'd still go for the Porsche.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Follow us